 Evaluations revealed that CalPERS saved an estimated $5.5 million in 2011 and 2012 from the joint replacement surgery program — approximately $7,000 per patient.1 The bulk of savings (more than 85 percent) resulted from facilities lowering their prices to meet the reference price.
 The remainder of the savings (approximately 15 percent) resulted from consumers "voting with their feet."
 Despite this success, a separate analysis raised various concerns, such as an incomplete understanding of reference pricing's impact on quality.2

 Reference pricing's ability to meaningfully lower healthcare costs is limited for two reasons:

-It is also unclear whether or not system-wide savings were achieved or whether the hospitals that lowered their prices for hip and knee replacements just raised their prices elsewhere in order to maintain revenues.
+It is also unclear whether or not system-wide savings were achieved or whether the hospitals that lowered their prices for hip and knee replacements simply raised their prices elsewhere in order to maintain revenues.

 When considering reference pricing, employers and health plans need to weigh potential savings against increased plan complexity and financial risk to enrollees, along with the analytical and financial resources needed to create and manage the program.

-4. White, Chapin, and Megan Eguchi, Reference Pricing: A Small Piece of the Healthcare Price and Quality Puzzle, Research Brief No. 18, National Institute for Healthcare Reform, Washington, D.C.
-(October 2014).
+3. White, Chapin, and Megan Eguchi, "Reference Pricing: A Small Piece of the Health Care Price and Quality Puzzle," National Institute for Health Care Reform (October 2014).